Leincentes/login-register-form/app/README.md

 - Access the registration form at `/register`.
 - Access the login form at `/login`.

-## Contributing

-Contributions are welcome!
-Feel free to submit pull requests or open issues if you encounter any problems or have suggestions for improvements.

 ## License

 This project is licensed under the [MIT License](LICENSE).